HermitCrab07/Designing_Responsible_Ethical_AI/01_parallels_drugs_rct_responsible_ai.md

 ### 1. Defining the Objective/Problem

 * **Primary Question:** It's critical to nail down a single primary question that has to be measured on a specific population, in a defined time window, using a specific outcome.
-For example, Does deploying model X reduce problem Y within a certain period of time among adults discharged after a certain procedure Z?
+For example, does deploying model X reduce problem Y within a certain period of time among adults discharged after a certain procedure Z?
 You can always suggest secondary outcomes that you are interested in but the primary outcome is much harder to define.
 You must be very specific with respect to what it is, what it answers, why it does not answer, why it is important to be answered, how it is measured, how variable it is, how much missing data there will be, during what time frame it is best collected and it best shows the effect you want it to show, and using what outcome.
 This is often far more complex that it appears.

 * **Similarly, in AI Development:** defining the problem clearly — say, predicting readmission within a month after a patient who presented with diabetes at the hospital is discharged from the hospital - is critical.
 Once the specificity is nailed down with respect to time, measurement, variability, missingness, etc, Poor problem definition often leads to downstream ethical and practical failures.

 ### 2. Identifying Target Population

 * **Clinical Trials** design trials around a population of interest, ensuring appropriate group representation.
 For example, models predicting risk of a heart disease in US will be different compared to models predicting risk of heart disease in Japan, although both models are predicting risk of heart disease.
 Furthermore, if the model is developed on white men in the US, it is not necessarily going to perform well on (say) white women.
 If the model should predict well on men and women, the model should be developed on  men and women.
 In drug trials, however, women, older adults, minorities have historically been left out.
+The most important problem in this situation is that when we're using the models, we DO NOT KNOW the data the models were developed on.
+For instance, were women in the training data?
+Were different ethnicities?
+If not, we will get wrong predictions and NOT KNOW they are wrong.
+Just as pharmacogenomics can affect how individuals metabolize drugs, demographic and social factors influence how drugs and AI systems interact with users.

-* **Similarly, in AI Development** You must clearly define who the AI system is meant to serve.
-This affects what data is collected and how the model is evaluated.
-In AI, training datasets often reflect the dominant group, resulting in biases.
-Both fields struggle with biases that come with underrepresentation.
-Training data must reflect the data on which the model is supposed to work.
+* **Similarly, in AI Development** You will have the exact same problem.
+You must clearly define who the AI system is meant to serve.
+This immediately tells you what data should be collected and how the model should be evaluated.
+In AI, training datasets however often reflect the dominant group, which needless to say, is a problem.
+Training data must reflect the data on which the model is supposed to predict.
+Thus, both fields struggle with biases that come with underrepresentation.
 Representative data is not a "nice to have" - it’s basic to efficacy and safety.

+* Drugs are tested across subgroups to catch population-specific effects.
+AI systems must be stress-tested for fairness and performance across demographic slices.
+Subgroup analysis is essential in both domains to avoid systemic failure.
+Systematic bias can occur at the design level.
+Without careful scrutiny, both drugs and algorithms will produce disproportionate harm.

 ### 3. Reviewing Existing Literature and Data